Transience of continuous-time conservative random walks: Introduction

 \section{Introduction}

 Conservative random walk (discrete time) was introduced in~\cite{EV} as time-nonhomogeneous Markov chain $X_n$, $n=1,2,\dots$, defined as a process on $\Z^d$ such that for given (non-random) sequence $p_1,p_2,\dots$, where all $p_i\in(0,1)$, the walk at time $n$ with probability $p_n$ randomly picks one of the $2d$ directions parallel to the axis, and otherwise it continues moving in the direction it was going before.
-A special interesting case studied in~\cite{EV} was when $p_n\to 0$, and in particular when $p_n\sim n^{-\a}$ where $\a\in(0,1]$; note that the case $\a>1$ is trivial as the walk would make only finally many turns.
+This walk can be viewed as generalization of Gillies random walk~\cite{Gillis} A special interesting case studied in~\cite{EV} was when $p_n\to 0$, and in particular when $p_n\sim n^{-\a}$ where $\a\in(0,1]$; note that the case $\a>1$ is trivial as the walk would make only finally many turns.
 The question of recurrence vs.\ transience of this walk was one of the main questions of that paper.

+Similar processes were known in the literature under different names.
+Some of the earliest papers which mention the continuous process with memory of this type were probably~\cite{Goldstein,Kac}.
+The term {\em persistent random was} used in~\cite{Peggy1,Peggy2}; in these papers some very general criteria of recurrence vs.\ transience were investigated.
+A planar motion with just three directions was studied in~\cite{Di}.
+A book on {\em Markov random flights} was recently published by Kolesnik~\cite{Kolesnik}. {\em Planar random motions with drifts} with four directions/speeds, switching at Poisson times, were studied in~\cite{OR}.
+Applications of telegraph processes to option pricing can be found in~\cite{RAT}.
+Characteristic functions of correlated random walks were studied in~\cite{Chen}.

+The main difference between the conservative random walk and most of the models studied in the literature (except, perhaps, \cite{VAS}, which has a more applied focus) is that the underlying process of switching the direction is {\em time-inhomogeneous}, thus creating various new phenomena.
+The recurrence/transience of discrete space conservative random walk on $\Z^1$ was thoroughly studied in~\cite{EV1} (please also see the references therein), and we believe that the continuous time version in one dimension will have very similar features.
+The establishment of recurrence in one dimension is more or less equivalent to finding that $\limsup$ of the process is $+\infty$ and $\liminf$ of the process is $-\infty$, while in higher dimensions the situation is much more intricate.
+Hence, we concentrate on the case when the dimension of the space is at least 2, except Theorem~\ref{th:A1} which deals with the embedded process.

 1cm